kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 ### API

-The `Configuration` struct is extended to add ManageAllJobsNamespaceSelector
+The `Configuration` struct is extended to add ManagedJobsNamespaceSelector
 ```go
 type Configuration struct {